-Physiotherapy is a treatment to restore, maintain, and make the most of a patient's mobility, function, and well-being.
+A physiotherapy career is a treatment to restore, maintain, and make the most of a patient's mobility, function, and well-being.
 Physiotherapy helps through physical rehabilitation, injury prevention, and health and fitness.
-Physiotherapists get you involved in your own recovery.
+In the career of a physiotherapist, professionals get you involved in your own recovery.

 As a physiotherapist, it is important that a person has a full understanding of his or her patient’s medical history which includes an examination of strength, reflexes, sensation, movement patterns, and as well as pain patterns and also makes assessments of patients' current physical conditions.

 Formulating treatment plans to address the conditions and needs of patients.
 It is one of the powerful appliances that helps in engaging the patient for their treatment.
 A treatment plan should include personal information about the client, diagnosis, and the basic outline of the ongoing treatment.